ruttingerhslu/weblab/docs/architecture.md

 # 1. Introduction

 The context and requirements for this project are provided [here](https://github.com/web-programming-lab/web-programming-lab-projekt/blob/main/Technologie-Radar.md).

+Purpose of this documentation is to provide an overview of the system for developers and stakeholders with varying degrees of technical knowledge.
+If any questions arise, feel free to reach out to the author: rafael.uttinger@stud.hslu.ch

 # 2. Architecture constraints

-Due to the limited scope of this project, no further constraints are detailed here.
+## 2.1 Technical constraints
+As mentioned [here](../README.md#tech-stack),  the MERN stack was chosen for this project.
+Reason behind this decision, was the vast amount of documentation on the usage of these combining these frameworks and having done little to no experience within those specific frameworks.

+## 2.2 Organizational constraints
+Scope constraint for this project is set to ~60 hours of work, which includes implementing the project, CI/CD and documentation.
+Every activity is written down in a [work journal](./work-journal.md).

+Once finished, the project will be turned in as a git repository.

+Additionally, the work should be critically reflected including drawing a conclusion.

 # 3. System context and scope